slopezpereyra/khwarizmi/README.md

 # khwarizmi-project
-A library for solving quickly and efficiently algebraic expressions.
+A simple library for quickly and efficiently solving basic algebraic expressions.

 # How?